wp-plugins/wp-photo-album-plus/trunk/readme.txt

 = New Features =

 * There is a new linktype from thumbnails ( generic thumbnails, tumbnail-, lasten-, topten- and comten-widget thumbnails ) to <i>the single photo in the style of a slideshow</i>.
+* There is a new widget: <strong>Photo Tags Filter</strong> that allows the visitor to select photos having more than one tags at the same time.

 = 4.9.1 =